Depression: Stop Negative Thoughts

 What is an Actionset?

-Positive thinking, or healthy thinking, is a way to help you stay well by changing how you think.
+Healthy thinking is a way to help you stay well by changing how you think.
 It's based on research that shows that you can change how you think.
-And how you think affects how you feel.
+And how you think affects how you feel and act.

 Working on your own or with a counselor, you can practice these three steps:

-The goal is to have positive thoughts come naturally.
+The goal is to have accurate, encouraging thoughts come naturally.
 It may take some time to change the way you think.
-So you will need to practice positive thinking every day.
+So you will need to practice healthy thinking every day.

 Test Your Knowledge